m-mcdougall/BicycleTheft-DATS6103/index.md

 ### Statement of Purpose

 This is a tool for users to take advantage of the Bike Index to visualize areas of high bike theft.
-While some "rough" areas can present obvious risks of bike theft, more affluent or tourist-heavy areas can also present a hidden risk to cyclists.
+While rough areas can present obvious risks of bike theft, more affluent or tourist-heavy areas can also present a hidden risk to cyclists.
 As bicycle thefts tend to be underreported crimes, they also frequently are not reflected in regional crime statistics.

 This tool allows users to input their current location, and receive the location and recency of nearby bike thefts.
 This allows users to make informed decisions prior to leaving their cycle unattended.